 NNY Regional Agriculture Profile: Ag Census data

-What is the Northern New York Agricultural Development Program Small Grants Program?
+What is the Northern New York Agricultural Development Program?

-How is the Northern New York Agricultural Development Program funded?
+Who partners with the Northern New York Agricultural Development Program?

 Click here to learn more

-Click here to learn about the NNYADP origin in 1960s
+Click here to learn the NNYADP history starting in 1961

 “NNYADP research continues work started by (NNYADP founder) Bob Lucey that contributes to the prosperity of farms across Northern New York.” — Ev Thomas, retired agronomist, Miner Institute, Chazy

 “The NNYADP research covers a lot of ground, literally, with test plots on operating farms across the six-county region.
 The research done here often serves as a sentinel alerting regional farmers to new field and livestock challenges, first-wave opportunities for management response, and control solution that may benefit farms in Northern New York and beyond.” — Clinton County Dairy Farmer Joe Giroux, Plattsburgh

 “The Northern New York Agricultural Development Program combines the on-the-ground knowledge of regional farmers, the academic expertise of the best researchers from Cornell University, Miner Institute, SUNY and others. . . to meet needs and develop opportunities to grow the regional farming industry in practical, timely and sound ways.” — Jon Rulfs, dairy and orchard owner, Clinton County